 Some parents with health problems may be claiming ESA.
 This is a benefit for adults whose health problems mean that they have a limited capability for work.
 Normally this benefit stops if you start working.
 However, there are special ‘permitted work’ rules that mean in certain circumstances it is possible to do some work and keep your ESA.
 See further advice from our helpline.

 Moving into work may mean you no longer qualify for free school meals, or help with certain NHS costs.
 However, the rules are complex and vary depending on where in the UK you live.
 Call our free helpline for more details.

-Find out what benefits and other sources of financial help you might be entitled to.
+Benefits calculator Use theTurn2Us benefits calculator to find out what benefits and other sources of financial help you might be entitled to….

 Necessary cookies are absolutely essential for the website to function properly.
 These cookies ensure basic functionalities and security features of the website, anonymously.

 Functional cookies help to perform certain functionalities like sharing the content of the website on social media platforms, collect feedbacks, and other third-party features.